Wyxaldir/GodotInEditorTranslationPlugin/README.md

 There are two settings that can be configured once the plugin is loaded: Translation Location and Valid Variable Names.

 Editing Translation Locations will set where the plugin will look for the translation files.
 Is "res://translations" by default.

 Editing Valid Variable Names will set which string edits will have the translation display.
-Is text by default.
+Is "text" by default.
+For example, you can add "DisplayValue" to the array and whenever you have an exported variable called DisplayValue it will make use of the translation ui.